-Returns the value in result_columnName for the row that meets all criteria specified by search_columnName and search_value.
+Returns the value for the row that meets all criteria specified by one or more search conditions.

-The value of result_column at the row where all pairs of search_column and search_value have a match.
+The value of result_column at the row where all pairs of search_column and search_value have an exact match.

-If there is no match that satisfies all the search values, a BLANK is returned.
-In other words, the function will not return a lookup value if only some of the criteria match.
+If there's no match that satisfies all the search values, BLANK or alternateResult (if supplied) is returned.
+In other words, the function won't return a lookup value if only some of the criteria match.

-If multiple rows match the search values and in all cases result_column values are identical then that value is returned.
-However, if result_column returns different values an error is returned.
+If multiple rows match the search values and in all cases result_column values are identical, then that value is returned.
+However, if result_column returns different values, an error or alternateResult (if supplied) is returned.